mappu/miqt/README.md

 This is a straightforward binding of the Qt 5.15 / Qt 6.4+ API using CGO.
 You must have a working Qt C++ development toolchain to use this Go binding.

 These bindings were newly started in August 2024.
-The bindings are complete for QtCore, QtGui, QtWidgets, QtMultimedia, QtMultimediaWidgets, QtSpatialAudio, QtPrintSupport, QScintilla, ScintillaEdit, and there is a uic/rcc implementation.
+The bindings are complete for QtCore, QtGui, QtWidgets, QtMultimedia, QtMultimediaWidgets, QtSpatialAudio, QtPrintSupport, QtSvg, QtScript, QtNetwork, QtWebkit, QtWebChannel, QtWebEngine, QScintilla, ScintillaEdit, there is subclassing support, and there is a uic/rcc implementation.
 But, the bindings may be immature in some ways.
 Please try out the bindings and raise issues if you have trouble.

 ## Supported platforms